JMcInerneyLab/groot/readme.md

 ### Getting started ###

 Groot has a nice GUI wizard that will guide you through, but for this tutorial, we'll be using the CLI.
-It's much easier to explain and we get to cover all the specifics.
+It's much easier to explain and we'll get to cover all the specific details.
 The workflow we'll be following looks like this:

 0. Load FASTA data
-0. Load BLAST data
+0. Make similarity matrix
+0. Make major components
-0. Make components
+0. Make minor components
 0. Make alignments
 0. Make trees
 0. Make fusions
 0. Candidate splits
 0. Viable splits
 0. Subsets
+0. Pregraphs
 0. Subgraphs
 0. Fuse
 0. Clean
 0. Check

+_Note: The technical details of this workflow are already covered in the complementary [paper]() and we won't be repeat these in the tutorial - we'll only be discussing how to perform it._

-We'll assume you have Gʀᴏᴏᴛ installed and working, so start Gʀᴏᴏᴛ in CLI mode (if it isn't already):
+We'll assume you have Gʀᴏᴏᴛ installed and working as above, so start Gʀᴏᴏᴛ in CLI mode (if it isn't already):

 ```bash
 $   groot
     >>> Empty model>
 ```

-Once in Gʀᴏᴏᴛ, type `help` for help.
+Groot's CLI has a simple interface.
+Once Gʀᴏᴏᴛ has started, just type `help` for help.

 ```bash
 $  help